Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Post-Disaster Communication and Energy Planning, Rescue and Evacuation

 In addition to early warning and situational awareness, \ac{IoT} networks can also be used to support post-disaster recovery efforts \cite{kamruzzaman2017study,liu2018transceiver,2021Ali}.
 For example, \ac{IoT}-based sensors can be used to monitor the status of critical infrastructure, such as power grids and transportation networks, and to provide real-time data on the progress of recovery efforts.
-In the literature, \ac{IoT} technology has been used for different natural disasters.
-In \cite{bushnaq2021role}, the coexistence of \ac{UAV} and \ac{IoT} technologies has been used for wildfire detection.
-In \cite{hasan2021search}, a flood disaster has been considered, and an IoT-aided flood management framework utilizing water, ground, and air networks has been proposed.
+In the literature, \ac{IoT} technology was used for different natural disasters.
+In \cite{bushnaq2021role}, the coexistence of \ac{UAV} and \ac{IoT} technologies were used for wildfire detection.
+In \cite{hasan2021search}, a flood disaster was considered, and an IoT-aided flood management framework utilizing water, ground, and air networks were proposed.

-\ac{ML} techniques have been proved valuable in post-disaster and crisis management, e.g. recovering and consolidating information, searching and rescuing with limited human interaction, and post-disaster assessment \cite{chamola2020disaster,sreelakshmi2022machine}. \ac{ML} algorithms can be used for different aims.
+\ac{ML} techniques were proved valuable in post-disaster and crisis management, e.g. recovering and consolidating information, searching and rescuing with limited human interaction, and post-disaster assessment \cite{chamola2020disaster,sreelakshmi2022machine}. \ac{ML} algorithms can be used for different aims.
 For example, they can optimize the distribution of resources like food, water, medical supplies, and personnel by analyzing the needs of affected areas, predicting demand, and identifying the most efficient delivery routes \cite{chamola2020disaster}.
 They can also analyze satellite images, drone footage, and other visual data to automatically assess the extent of damage to infrastructure, buildings, and natural landscapes\cite{alidoost2017application,cooner2016detection,sheykhmousa2019post}. \ac{ML} algorithms can also process vast amounts of social media data to identify real-time information on the needs of survivors, locate people in need of rescue, and track the spread of information and misinformation during the disaster recovery process \cite{jamali2019social,sadhukhan2018producing}.